Health Care Management

 |Hispanic or Latino||256|

-Students from other countries are interested in Health Care Management, too.
+Americans aren’t the only ones with an interest in Health Care Management.
 About 0.6% of those with this major are international students.

 How Much Do Health Care Management Majors Make?